bracagliagiulia/wealth-of-nations-analysis/README.md

 - Investigate **healthcare efficiency metrics** across countries.
 - Expand dashboard to include other indicators such as **infant mortality** and **population trends**.

+ ## Tools Used

+- Python 3.14 and Python 3.12
+- Libraries: streamlit, matplotlib, numpy, pandas, csv
+- Jupyter Notebook for static exploration
+- Streamlit for interactive dashboard

 ---

 ## How to Run